History of Italy: Middle Ages

 In 756 Frankish forces defeated the Lombards and gave the Papacy legal authority over much of central Italy, establishing the Papal States.
-In 800, Charlemagne was crowned emperor of the Holy Roman Empire.
+In 800, Charlemagne was crowned emperor of what would become the Holy Roman Empire.
 After the death of Charlemagne (814), the new empire disintegrated under his weak successors, resulting in a power vacuum in Italy and coinciding with the rise of Islam in North Africa and the Middle East.
 In the South, there were attacks from the Umayyad Caliphate and the Abbasid Caliphate.
 In the North, there was a rising power of communes.
 In 852, the Saracens took Bari and founded an emirate there.
 Islamic rule over Sicily was effective from 902.

 In the 11th century, trade slowly recovered as the cities started to grow again and the Papacy regained its authority.
 The Investiture controversy, over whether secular authorities had any legitimate role in appointments to ecclesiastical offices, was resolved by the Concordat of Worms in 1122, although problems continued in many areas of Europe until the end of the medieval era.
 In the north, a Lombard League of communes launched a successful effort to win autonomy from the Holy Roman Empire, defeating Emperor Frederick Barbarossa at the Battle of Legnano in 1176.
 In the south, the Normans occupied the Lombard and Byzantine possessions.

 The few independent city-states were also subdued.
 During the same period, the Normans ended Muslim rule in Sicily.
 In 1130, Roger II of Sicily began his rule as the first king of the Norman Kingdom of Sicily; he had succeeded in uniting all the Norman conquests in Southern Italy into one kingdom with a strong centralized government.
 In 1155, Emperor Manuel Komnenos attempted to regain Southern Italy, but the attempt failed and in 1158 the Byzantines left Italy.
 The Norman Kingdom lasted until 1194 when Sicily was claimed by the German Hohenstaufen Dynasty.